reactjs/react.dev/beta/src/content/apis/react/useMemo.md

 Optimizing with `useMemo`  is only valuable in a few cases:

 - The calculation you're putting in `useMemo` is noticeably slow, and its dependencies rarely change.
 - You pass it as a prop to a component wrapped in [`memo`.](/apis/react/memo) You want to skip re-rendering if the value hasn't changed.
-Memoization lets your component re-render only when dependencies are the same.
+Memoization lets your component re-render only when dependencies aren't the same.
 - The value you're passing is later used as a dependency of some Hook.
 For example, maybe another `useMemo` calculation value depends on it.
 Or maybe you are depending on this value from [`useEffect.`](/apis/react/useEffect)

 There is no benefit to wrapping a calculation in `useMemo` in other cases.
 There is no significant harm to doing that either, so some teams choose to not think about individual cases, and memoize as much as possible.
 The downside of this approach is that code becomes less readable.
 Also, not all memoization is effective: a single value that's "always new" is enough to break memoization for an entire component.